desicochrane/blogger/src/posts/2018-02-21-gopher-forth-and-binary-multiply.md

   111011100 = 476
 ```

-Which is doing exactly what we are doing, it scans through the digits of \\(n\\) left to right, in any case where that digit is a zero there is nothing to add, in the case where the digit is a one it adds a left-shifted \\(a\\).
+Which follows exactly the same pattern as our function - it scans through the digits of \\(n\\) left to right, in any case where that digit is a zero there is nothing to add, in the case where the digit is a one it adds a left-shifted \\(a\\).

 ### Can we do better?
 Tail recursion
 > todo